PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 any non-file elements contained in the multipart data.

-In `server.js`, let's add a `field` event listener directly under the assignment our `parser` variable, making the top of our `post` function look like the following:
+In `server.js`, let's add a `field` event listener directly under the assignment of our `parser` variable, making the top of our `post` function look like the following:

 ```js